pilat/vscode-importmagic/README.md

 [![Marketplace Version](https://vsmarketplacebadge.apphb.com/version/brainfit.vscode-importmagic.svg)](https://marketplace.visualstudio.com/items?itemName=brainfit.vscode-importmagic)
 <!-- [![Build Status](https://travis-ci.org/pilat/vscode-importmagic.svg?branch=master)](https://travis-ci.org/pilat/vscode-importmagic) -->

-## Find unresolved symbols in Python code.
+## It helps to find unresolved imports

-This Visual Studio Code extension allow to find unresolved symbols in Python code and make import them.
+This Visual Studio Code extension allows to find unresolved symbols in your Python code and helps to import them.

-Completion provider can find import candidates from whole of your project.

 ![Demo](https://github.com/pilat/vscode-importmagic/blob/master/images/presentation.gif?raw=true)

-When do you want to force suggestions, press <kbd>ctrl</kbd> + <kbd>space</kbd> (See [IntelliSense features](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features) for more information)
+If you want force suggestions you can press <kbd>ctrl</kbd> + <kbd>space</kbd> (See [IntelliSense features](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features) for more information)

 ## Configuration
 1. You can use `.isort.cfg` in your project: [see more details here](https://github.com/timothycrosley/isort).

-2. If your project contain `editor.rulers` option extension will take the first value from there and assign it as `line_length` for iSort.
+2. If your project contain `editor.rulers` option, extension will take the first value from there and assign it as `line_length` for iSort.

 3. You can override line_length with option `importMagic.maxColumns`.